dpwe/AmyArduinoExamples/docs/amy_keypad.md

 }
 ```

-We break out the handling of control buttons into a separate for clarity.  `handle_control_code()` takes an integer corresponding to the digit in the key map (i.e. 1 to 5 for the keymap above), and does some system state change.
+For clarity, we break out the handling of control buttons into a separate function:  `handle_control_code()` takes an integer corresponding to the digit in the key map (i.e. 1 to 5 for the keymap above), and effects some system state change.
 Here, we have the first pair of buttons step through the Juno patch numbers (0 to 127), and the second pair of buttons transpose the effective range of the keypad up and down an octave.

 ```C
 // MIDI code for the lowest note.